How to Color Correct Old Photos?

 Way 3.
 Adjust Colors Like a Pro Using Curves

-How to color correct old photos like a pro?
+How to restore faded color photos like a pro?
 Work with Curves.
 This tool is based on the RGB color model, where the primary colors - Red, Green and Blue - mix together and turn into thousands of hues and shades familiar to all of us.
 The Curves tool is usually presented as a grid with several sectors and a line in the middle.
-The top sectors stands for the lightest tones, while the sectors at the bottom - for the darkest.
+The top sector stands for the lightest tones, while the sectors at the bottom - for the darkest.
 The areas between them represent the middle tones.

 RGB color model